 - While Rocket, Icon, and Static can appear in the television episodes of Young Justice, Rocket and Icon have since been pulled from the tie-in comic.
 Rocket appeared with Zatanna for a brief scene in issue #20, but when Zatanna reappeared in following issues, Rocket had disappeared.
 Icon was notably shown on the solicited covers for two different issues, but by publication time, he'd been photoshopped out.

 - DC briefly published a series of titles centered around the Red Circle heroes, who were owned by Archie Comics.
-Archie has now regained publishing rights to the characters and will be launching them in their own titles, meaning that DC can no longer use or mention any of the Red Circle characters, even those who interacted with other DC heroes.
+Archie has now regained publishing rights to the characters and has relaunched them in their own titles, meaning that DC can no longer use or mention any of the Red Circle characters, even those who interacted with other DC heroes.

 - Buffy the Vampire Slayer and Angel had this problem after the 'Angel' license was dropped by Dark Horse and picked up by IDW.
 Eventually, an agreement of sorts allowed the use of a couple of characters, and in 2010, at Joss Whedon's request to have everything Buffy comics under one publisher and thus avoid this trope, IDW voluntarily surrendered the Angel license to Dark Horse.